 'After Dr. No they asked me to score a Bob Hope film called Call Me Bwana.
 By the end of the film, I still didn't have a contract from Harry who was the film's main producer.
 I said “Look Harry, I’ve done all the work.
 Bob and everyone is pleased with it.
 Isn’t it time we talked money?”
 And in a line as good as any Sam Goldwyn ever uttered, he said, "Monty, if you wanna talk money we can't do business!"
 In the end I got my Bob Hope contract but I didn’t get any Bond films after that!'

 Rumours, myths, innuendoes and Chinese whispers.
 Monty has had to endure them all.
 The first instance where Monty had to defend his composition rights in the courts was when 'Melody Maker' suggested that he had bought the James Bond Theme from a Jamaican for a hundred dollars!
 'I was told this was libel and that I should do something about it.
 But my feeling was that I should try and find this 'old Jamaican' and get him to write a few more for me and I'd give him another hundred!'
-Monty chuckles.
+Monty chuckled.

 Over the years it was John Barry (who also played the theme with his orchestra) whose name became associated with the composition, probably because he wrote scores for subsequent Bond films.
 It became such a collective error of assumption that even well-respected newspapers got it wrong.
 The third defence in 2001, took Monty to the High Court with all the 'theatre' that involves - witnesses on both sides, musical experts going through every note, examined and cross-examined before a judge, jury and public gallery.

-At one point Monty's then wife, the actress Diana Coupland was on the stand answering questions about a visit Barry had made to their flat to hear Monty play the James Bond theme at the piano in his studio.
+At one point Monty's then wife, the actress Diana Coupland, was on the stand answering questions about a visit Barry had made to their flat to hear Monty play the James Bond theme at the piano in his studio.
 Monty recalls, 'The opposition advocate said to her, "Ahh, how do you know that Monty played it to John Barry, how do you know John Barry didn't play it to Monty Norman?"
 "Ah no," she said, "Monty is the worst pianist in the whole world - I couldn't mistake that for anything!"'

 Monty won all three court actions.
 In the High Court the jury returned a unanimous verdict in Monty's favour.
 He was completely vindicated and awarded damages.

 Bad pianist or not, the fact is that as the film production of Dr. No got underway, Monty’s name in British musical theatre was huge.
 It was he who had the connections, the background and the proven track record to deliver what the producers required, but success was by no means certain at that point and even he, so busy at the time, very nearly turned it down.
-But as Monty says, with a wry smile, no-one argues over a flop!
+But as Monty enjoyed saying with a wry smile, no-one argues over a flop!